survival-lumc/ValidationCompRisks/Prediction_CSC.md

 -   [Goal 2 - Assessing performance of a competing risks prediction model](#goal-2---assessing-performance-of-a-competing-risks-prediction-model)
     -   [2.1 Calibration](#21-calibration)
+        -   [2.1.1 Calibration using
+            pseudovalues](#211-calibration-using-pseudovalues)
+            -   [2.1.1.1 Calibration plot using
+                pseudovalues](#2111-calibration-plot-using-pseudovalues)
+            -   [2.1.1.2 Numerical summaries of calibration using pseudovalues](#2112-numerical-summaries-of-calibration-using-pseudovalues)
+        -   [2.1.2 Calibration using the subdistribution hazard approach](#212-calibration-using-the-subdistribution-hazard-approach)
+            -   [2.1.2.1 Calibration plot using the subdistribution hazard approach](#2121-calibration-plot-using-the-subdistribution-hazard-approach)
+            -   [2.1.2.2 Numerical summaries of calibration using the subdistribution hazard approach](#2122-numerical-summaries-of-calibration-using-the-subdistribution-hazard-approach)
+        -   [2.1.3 Observed and Expected
+            ratio](#213-observed-and-expected-ratio)
+        -   [2.1.4 Calibration intercept and slope using pseudovalues](#214-calibration-intercept-and-slope-using-pseudovalues)
     -   [2.2 Discrimination](#22-discrimination)
         -   [2.2.1 C-index and time-dependent
             AUC](#221-c-index-and-time-dependent-auc)